COOPER MOUNTAIN ELEMENTARY SCHOOL

 When Buses Are on Snow Routes

 It is a parent’s responsibility to know what Snow Routes mean for your child.
-On a Snow Route day, bus 332 is cancelled, and parents will need to arrange for transportation for those students.

 At Cooper Mountain, when buses are on snow routes in the morning, our parking lot is closed.
 This is unique in the school district.
 On a morning when Snow Routes are called, cars and school buses may not enter the parking lot as it can quickly become hazardous.
 We will provide a team of staff members to meet your child at the curb on 170th avenue – northbound, directly in front of the entrance to the parking lot.
 The child will exit your car and walk up the sidewalk to enter the building.
 School buses will stop on 170th avenue, facing north, and the team of staff members will make sure students walk up the sidewalk to enter the building safely.
 All cars need to approach the school heading north on 170th.
 Please plan your route accordingly on a Snow Route day.